 The aim of the question is to get an objective measure of the condition of the dwelling; whether the dwelling has a problem with a leaking roof and/or damp ceilings, dampness in the walls, floors or foundation and/or rot in window frames and doors.

 HH050: Ability to keep home adequately warm

-HOUSING (Dwelling type, tenure status and housing conditions))
+HOUSING (Dwelling type, tenure status and housing conditions)) Cross-sectional and longitudinal Reference period: current Unit: household Mode of collection: household respondent

 Can your household afford to keep its home adequately warm?